Sorry, you need to enable JavaScript to visit this website.

 Hedgpeth Hills Historical Exhibit

-Leaving Marks: The Rock Art and Archaeology of Deer Valley
+Leaving Marks: The Rock Imagery and Archaeology of Deer Valley

 For thousands of years, people have left their mark by pecking over 1,500 symbols into the black basalt boulders at Deer Valley.
 We do not know why.
 As visitors, we are the latest people to change the land here and express our cultural values.
 Our presence in this landscape connects us to the people who were here before and to the marks they left behind.